PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): Conclusion

-\paragraph{Summary} We present \poligraph{}, a framework that represents a privacy policy as a knowledge graph that (1) connects statements about data collection, use and sharing across different parts of the policy text, and (2) clearly defines and distinguishes between local and global ontologies.
-We design and implement \tool{}---a tool that leverages NLP linguistic analysis to generate \poligraph{}s from policy text.
-Because \poligraph{} allows inferences of collection relations across paragraphs and sections, it significantly improves {\em recall} over prior work, while maintaining a high {\em precision} (see Section~\ref{subsec:comparison-with-policylint}).
+We present \poligraph{}, a framework that represents a privacy policy as a knowledge graph that \begin{inenum} \item connects statements about data collection, use and sharing across different parts of the policy text, and \item clearly defines and distinguishes between local and global ontologies. \end{inenum} We design and implement \tool{}---a tool that leverages NLP linguistic analysis to generate \poligraph{}s from policy text.
+Because \poligraph{} allows inferences of collection relations across paragraphs and sections, it significantly improves {\em recall} over prior work, while maintaining a high {\em precision} (see \Cref{subsec:comparison-with-policylint}).
 Our manual validation shows that \tool{} improves the recall of collection statements from 30\% to 70\% in comparison to PolicyLint~\cite{andow2019policylint}.
-Meanwhile, the precision is improved from 92\% to 97\%. \poligraph{}, and the global ontologies used with it, also enable new policy analyses that were not previously possible: summarizing patterns in a corpus of policies (see Section~\ref{sec:summarization}) and assessing the correctness of definitions of terms (see Section~\ref{sec:terms-and-definitions}).
-Our modular design also allows for extensions to the framework so as to analyze contradicting statements in more fine-grained contexts than prior work (see Section~\ref{sec:negative-statements}).
+Meanwhile, the precision is improved from 92\% to 97\%. \poligraph{}, and the global ontologies used with it, also enable new privacy policy analyses that were not previously possible: summarizing patterns in a corpus of privacy policies (see \Cref{sec:summarization}) and assessing the correctness of definitions of terms (see \Cref{sec:terms-and-definitions}).
+Our modular design also allows for extensions to the framework so as to analyze contradicting statements in more fine-grained contexts than prior work (see \Cref{sec:negative-statements}).
+Last but not least, we present \llmtool{}, an LLM-based reimplementation of \tool{} that leverages the LLM to analyze \privacypolicy{} text, extract relevant information, and generate \poligraph{}s.
+Our evaluation shows that \llmtool{} improves the recall of data collection statements from 60\% to 70\% compared to \tool{}.

-The source code of \tool{} and the dataset used in this paper are made publicly available~\cite{source-code, project-page}.

-\paragraph{Limitations} The proposed approach has its limitations.
-First, wrong edges in \poligraph{} may propagate to wrong inferences (see Section~\ref{sec:edge-validation}).
-Second, despite our improvement in covering more sentence patterns than prior work (see Section~\ref{subsec:comparison-with-policylint}), \tool{} still faces the limitations of NLP.
-For example, it cannot parse tables and some lists, and misses a non-negligible number of collection statements.
-It is difficult to cover all possible syntactic patterns.

-In the contradiction analysis (see Section~\ref{subsec:validation-of-contraditions}), although we extend \poligraph{} to encode additional context in policies (such as fine-grained action types and children as data subjects), we show that there are still false alarms due to the inevitability of handling {\em all} possible language nuances (\eg{} other types of data subjects, conditions, sources).
-Additional discussion can be found in~\citeappendix{appendix:limitations}.